Application Deadline October 31, 2018

 A final project report of not less than 750 words must be submitted within 1 month of the end of the project period.

-The Sustaining Earth Grants program provides two cycles for application and review per Fiscal Year, with current deadlines of June 15 and October 15.
+The Sustaining Earth Grants program provides two cycles for application and review per Fiscal Year, with the current deadline of October 31.
 Consideration will be given to no more than two awards to an applicant within three cycles of competition.
-Individual grants will not exceed $5,000.
+Individual grants will not exceed $3,500.
+The total amount allocated for this round of competition is $10,000.
 Proposals that identify matching funds from other sources are strongly encouraged.

 Request additional information or submit all materials electronically to: